emqx/emqx-docs/en_US/rule/get_subs.md

 ## Subscription options

-+ Quality of Service (QoS)
+Quality of Service (QoS)

 The maximum QoS level of application messages that the server can send to the client.

-+ NL (No Local)
+NL (No Local)

 Whether application messages can be forwarded to the client that posted this message.

-  -When the NL value is 0, it means that the application message can be forwarded to the client that published the message.
+- When the NL value is 0, it means that the application message can be forwarded to the client that published the message.

-  -When the NL value is 1, it means that the application message cannot be forwarded to the client that published the message.
+- When the NL value is 1, it means that the application message cannot be forwarded to the client that published the message.

-+ RAP (Retain As Published)
+RAP (Retain As Published)

 When forwarding application messages to this subscription, whether to keep the RETAIN flag set when the message is published.

-  -When the RAP value is 0, it means that the reserved flag is set to 0 when forwarding application messages to this subscription.
+- When the RAP value is 0, it means that the reserved flag is set to 0 when forwarding application messages to this subscription.

-  -When the RAP value is 1, it means to keep the reserved flag set when the message is published when the application message is forwarded to this subscription.
+- When the RAP value is 1, it means to keep the reserved flag set when the message is published when the application message is forwarded to this subscription.

-+ RH (Retain Handling)
+RH (Retain Handling)

 Whether to send a hold message when the subscription is established

-  -0: Send a reserved message when the subscription is established
+- 0: Send a reserved message when the subscription is established

-  -1: When the subscription is established, if the subscription does not currently exist, a reserved message will be sent
+- 1: When the subscription is established, if the subscription does not currently exist, a reserved message will be sent

-  -2: Do not send reserved messages when the subscription is established
+- 2: Do not send reserved messages when the subscription is established

-## Agent Subscription Rules
+## Auto Subscription Rules

 When configuring the topic subscribed by the agent, EMQX provides two placeholders `%c` and `%u` for users to use.
 EMQX will configure the `%c` and `%u` `Replaced with the client's `Client ID` and ʻUsername` respectively.
 It should be noted that `%c` and `%u` must occupy an entire topic level.